What is HIV?

 A person who suffers from HIV is in danger of developing AIDS eventually, as AIDS is the final stage of HIV.

-AIDS, or the Acquired Immunodeficiency Syndrome, is triggers more severe symptoms, infections, and other complications.
+AIDS, or the Acquired Immunodeficiency Syndrome, is triggered more severe symptoms, infections, and other complications.

 How is HIV/AIDS detected?